tripleo1/elijjah-book/language-overview.md

 ## Memory safety

-Elijjah has an option for using a [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29#AUTOMATIC "Garbage collection (computer science)") of the prrogrammer's choice whwen using C/C++ backend, otherwise it uses the default model of its backend.
+Elijjah has an option for using a [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29#AUTOMATIC "Garbage collection (computer science)") of the programmer's choice when using C/C++ backend, otherwise it uses the default model of its backend.

 [Resource acquisition is initialization](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization "Resource acquisition is initialization") (RAII), and optional reference counting are both supported.